JH-Jitu/JH-Jitu/README.md

 ## I'm a Student, Web Developer, and Programmer!!!

 - ✔All of my projects are well managed and well organized
-- 🤝Currently, I am in Team Forwrd
+- 🤝Currently, I am a Software Developer of Hire With LEO
-- 🥅2022 Goals: Applying my knowledge and becoming Master in Data Structures and Algorithms
+- 🥅2023 Goals: Applying my knowledge and becoming Master in Data Structures and Algorithms
 - 🎸Fun fact: I love to play guitar
 - 🏫Education: Studying Computer Science and Engineering at American International University-Bangladesh (AIUB)